 American labor will never forget its great friend in the White House.
-The millions of organized workers in America who today are turning out the miracles of production know all too well that their great achievements in organization are the result of such enactments as the National Labor Relations Act and the Wage and Hour Law, American labor will not repudiate this administration.
+The millions of organized workers in America who today are turning out the miracles of production know all too well that their great achievements in organization are the result of such enactments as the National Labor Relations Act and the Wage and Hour Law.

+American labor will not repudiate this administration.
 American labor remembers its friends and justly punishes its enemies.
 Franklin Roosevelt, more than any one man in American history, has been and is the friend of labor.

-We know that it is the Democratic Administration which has given aid and comfort to the needy. theaged and the infirm.
+We know that it is the Democratic Administration which has given aid and comfort to the needy, the aged, and the inform.
 The social security legislation proposed and enacted by this administration is the greatest social advance in American democracy since the Emancipation Proclamation.
 The Democratic Party does not intend to rest on its laurels in this field of social service.
 The social security program is but a beginning.
 Our party and our President intend to see it extended and enlarged.

-The Democratic Administration did not forget the youth of our nation.
+The Roosevelt Administration did not forget the youth of our nation.
 Roosevelt, like Wilson, knew that the strength and richness of America rested in its young people.
-One of the greatest tragedies of the depression was the despair and cvnicism of our young men and women.
-It was a Democratic President and a Democratic Congress that offered the American youth the assistance of the National Youth Administration.
+One of the greatest tragedies of the depression was the despair and cynicism of our young men and women.
+It was a Democratic President and a Democratic Congress that offered American youth the assistance of the National Youth Administration.
 It was our President who conceived the idea of a Civilian Conservation Corps.
 The young people of America will remember the opportunity that has been extended to them.
 The young people of America are friends and supporters of the President and his party.

 The amazing record of achievement is far too long for a pointby-point analysis.
-History will record that it was the vision and leadership of Franklin Roosevelt, along with the steadfast support of the Democratic Party, that healed the wounds of a suffering America.
-It was a Democratic Administration that added untold wealth to our economy through its great programs of public works, social rehabilitation, and conservation.
+History will record that it was the vision and leadership of Franklin Roosevelt, along with the steadfast support of the Democratic Party, that healed the wounds of suffering America.

+It was a lic Administration that added untold wealth to our economy through its great programs of public works, social rehabilitation, and conservation.

 We today know that the peacetime program of the New Deal provided the vitality and the strength for the wartime mobilization of the Arsenal of Democracy.
-The highways, the bridges, the airports, the hospitals, the schools, which we constructed in spite of the "sniping criticism of the false prophets.' gave America that extra reserve of power which is now so vital in total war.
+The highways, the bridges, the airports, the hospitals, the schools, which we constructed in spite of the "sniping criticism of the false prophets," gave America that extra reserve of power which is now so vital in total war.
 The victims of the depression who were saved by work relief programs, social security, and credit assistance, are today the stalwart soldiers of the home front and the heroes on the battlefield.
+The Shauel learners of the home front and the heroes on the battlefield.
+The Shauel learners of the home front and the heroes on the battlefield.

 The financial system which was reorganized is today capable of financing the terrific cost of our war effort.
 "The unbalanced budgets of the thirties will provide the upsetting of the Axis in the forties."
-America, today, is immeasurably better off because of the New Deal of Franklin Roosevelt.
+(MD), America, today, is immeasurably better off because of the New Deal of Franklin Roosevelt.
 We have the will to fight and the means with which to carry on the battle.